 M1 This August 1949 fully-fronted Foden PVSC6 was of style M1 with single pane windscreens introduced in 1948.

 M1/50 style bodywork was fitted to this fully-fronted Leyland PS1 dating from March 1950.
 This standard front was typically used on AEC, Crossley, Leyland and Maudslay models.

 M1/50 style bodywork was fitted to this fully-fronted Leyland PS1 dating from August 1950.
 The bulbous front was an alternative to the standard front end.

 Q1 Commer Avenger chassis with a Q1 C33F body new in May 1950.
 The production models had the bottom edge of the first side window lowered slightly as here compared to the prototype.

 Q1 Rear view of Commer Avenger with a Q1 C33F body new in May 1950.

 The AVENGER body was introduced in 1950 on the Commer Avenger chassis.
-This example dates from October 1951.
+This example dates from October 1951, and has a later version of the grille.
 The body style was named Envoy when fitted to other chassis makes.